f5devcentral/f5-big-iq-lab/docs/class1/module2/lab2.rst

 .. note:: Estimated time to complete: **25 minutes**

-Using the declarative AS3 API, let's modfiy the HTTP application created during the previous **Lab 1 - Task 1** through BIG-IQ using an updated AS3 declaration.
+Using the declarative AS3 API, let's modify the HTTP application created during the previous **Lab 1 - Task 1** through BIG-IQ using an updated AS3 declaration.

 In this lab, we will show 2 use cases.